DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

       name: simple
       arguments:
         icon: "icon-arrow"
-        text: "If you come from outside England, you can get advice about training to be a teacher and find out more about coming to train in England."
+        text: "If you come from outside England."
-        link_text: "Find out more"
+        link_text: "Train to teach as an international candidate"
         link_target: "/international-candidates"

   keywords: